Alternative pallet materials: The ag industry doesn’t need to look far afield for sustainable pallet alternatives

 According to CocoPallet International, a Netherlands-based producer of pallets made from coconut waste, 70 billion coconuts are produced annually, while less than 15 percent of the husk material is utilized.
 Present applications for husks include flooring and brushes.
 Around 85 percent of waste material remains, however.
 As such, this residual presents the opportunity for coconut-based pallets.
 The material is molded, using a natural binder to help form the pallets.

 Founded by Dutch entrepreneur Michiel Vos, the initiative is based on technology developed by scientists at the University of Wageningen, the Netherlands.
 Vos recently appeared on a supply chain podcast to tell the story of Coco Pallet.
-Vos was recently interviewed on the Let’s Talk Supply Chain podcast.
+Vos was interviewed on the Let’s Talk Supply Chain podcast in 2019.

 Flower Power Pallets